-In 2016, total revenues from The Home Depot, Inc. and J.J.
-Haines and Company, Inc., included within our Resilient Flooring and Wood Flooring segments, were $288.7 million.
-Net sales to each of these customers exceeded 10% of our total net sales.
+In 2017, net sales to two customers exceeded 10% of our total net sales.
+Total revenues from these customers were $128.4 million and $126.0 million in 2017.
 We monitor the creditworthiness of our customers and generally do not require collateral.

 The entire disclosure for reporting segments including data and tables.
 Reportable segments include those that meet any of the following quantitative thresholds a) it's reported revenue, including sales to external customers and intersegment sales or transfers is 10 percent or more of the combined revenue, internal and external, of all operating segments b) the absolute amount of its reported profit or loss is 10 percent or more of the greater, in absolute amount of 1) the combined reported profit of all operating segments that did not report a loss or 2) the combined reported loss of all operating segments that did report a loss c) its assets are 10 percent or more of the combined assets of all operating segments.